Report MERCOSUR - Fruits - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports by Country

-From 2012 to 2022, the biggest increases were recorded for Chile (with a CAGR of +5.2%), while purchases for the other leaders experienced more modest paces of growth.
+From 2012 to 2022, the most notable rate of growth in terms of purchases, amongst the leading importing countries, was attained by Chile (with a CAGR of X%), while imports for the other leaders experienced more modest paces of growth.

-In value terms, Brazil ($X), Chile ($X) and Argentina ($X) constituted the countries with the highest levels of imports in 2022, together accounting for 72% of total imports.
+In value terms, Brazil ($X), Argentina ($X) and Chile ($X) appeared to be the countries with the highest levels of imports in 2022, with a combined X% share of total imports.

-Chile, with a CAGR of +10.7%, recorded the highest growth rate of the value of imports, in terms of the main importing countries over the period under review, while purchases for the other leaders experienced more modest paces of growth.
+Chile, with a CAGR of X%, recorded the highest growth rate of the value of imports, among the main importing countries over the period under review, while purchases for the other leaders experienced more modest paces of growth.

 Import Prices by Country

-The import price in MERCOSUR stood at $X per ton in 2022, growing by 9.3% against the previous year.
-Over the last decade, it increased at an average annual rate of +1.0%.
-The pace of growth was the most pronounced in 2021 when the import price increased by 10%.
-The level of import peaked in 2022 and is expected to retain growth in the immediate term.
+In 2022, the import price in MERCOSUR amounted to $X per ton, growing by X% against the previous year.
+Over the period from 2012 to 2022, it increased at an average annual rate of X%.
+As a result, import price reached the peak level and is likely to continue growth in the immediate term.

 There were significant differences in the average prices amongst the major importing countries.
 In 2022, amid the top importers, the country with the highest price was Colombia ($X per ton), while Paraguay ($X per ton) was amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Uruguay (+5.5%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Argentina (X%), while the other leaders experienced more modest paces of growth.

 Frequently Asked Questions (FAQ) :

-Brazil remains the largest fruit consuming country in MERCOSUR, comprising approx. 58% of total volume.
-Moreover, fruit consumption in Brazil exceeded the figures recorded by the second-largest consumer, Colombia, sixfold.
-Argentina ranked third in terms of total consumption with a 9% share.
+Brazil remains the largest fruit consuming country in MERCOSUR, comprising approx. 56% of total volume.
+Moreover, fruit consumption in Brazil exceeded the figures recorded by the second-largest consumer, Colombia, fivefold.
+Argentina ranked third in terms of total consumption with a 9.9% share.

-Brazil constituted the country with the largest volume of fruit production, comprising approx. 46% of total volume.
+Brazil remains the largest fruit producing country in MERCOSUR, comprising approx. 47% of total volume.
 Moreover, fruit production in Brazil exceeded the figures recorded by the second-largest producer, Colombia, fourfold.
-Ecuador ranked third in terms of total production with an 11% share.
+The third position in this ranking was held by Ecuador, with a 9.6% share.

-In value terms, Brazil, Chile and Argentina constituted the countries with the highest levels of imports in 2022, together comprising 72% of total imports.
+In value terms, Brazil, Argentina and Chile appeared to be the countries with the highest levels of imports in 2022, together accounting for 71% of total imports.

 This report provides an in-depth analysis of the fruit market in MERCOSUR.
 Within it, you will discover the latest data on market trends and opportunities by country, consumption, production and price developments, as well as the global trade (imports and exports).
 The forecast exhibits the market prospects through 2030.